Bloodmoon Cove Spirits Series: Bound Spirits 3d cover no book numbers

 Don’t close your eyes…

-Bloodmoon Cove Spirits Series, Book 1: Bound Spirits 2 covers updated 2022“Harrity Scaritty, on the mountain-side, in the realm of the dead, how will you escape, how will you be fed?
+Bloodmoon Cove Spirits Series: Bound Spirits 2 covers no book number“Harrity Scaritty, on the mountain-side, in the realm of the dead, how will you escape, how will you be fed?
 With the living and the undead”.

 Nestled on Lake Superior in northern Wisconsin is a small, secluded town called Bloodmoon Cove with volatile weather, suspicious folk…and newly awakened ghosts bent on revenge.
 Esmeralda “Esme” Dumas comes to the town looking to find work surrounded by wide-open nature, and most of all looking for a place to hide.